SynthstromAudible/DelugeFirmware/docs/features/automation_view.md

 By default in the Automation Clip View that same behaviour of holding an audition pad and pressing a shortcut pad is disabled in favour of you being able to hold down an audition pad and adjust the automation lane values so that you can audible hear the changes to the sound while adjusting automation settings.

-Through the community features menu, you can disable this change and re-instate the audition pad shortcuts by setting the community feature to "Off."
+Through the `Settings/Defaults/UI/Automation/Disable Audition Pad Shortcuts` submenu, you can disable this change in behaviour and re-instate the audition pad shortcuts by setting 'Disable Audition Pad Shortcuts' to "Disabled."

 > **Note:** in automation view, shortcuts do not open the menu.
 They change the selected parameter for automation lane editing.